okikorg/adist/README.md

 ## Recent Updates

+- Added support for OpenAI models (GPT-4o, GPT-4 Turbo, GPT-3.5 Turbo)
+- Added support for all Claude 3 models (Opus, Sonnet, Haiku)
 - Added block-based indexing as the default method for faster and more precise document analysis
 - Made block-based search the default search method for better contextual understanding
 - Legacy indexing and search methods are still available under `legacy-reindex` and `legacy-get`
 - Added support for Ollama to run LLM features locally without an API key
-- Added LLM provider configuration command for easy switching between Anthropic and Ollama
+- Added LLM provider configuration command for easy switching between Anthropic, OpenAI, and Ollama
 - Added real-time streaming responses for chat and query commands
 - Improved context caching for faster repeated queries on similar topics
 - Enhanced document relevance ranking for more accurate results